Kitchen Gardening for beginners: Learn Basics of a Home Garden

 e) Enough water for all plants in the garden

 You must weed the garden often.
 The grass will deplete the soil of the nutrients and so the vegetable or fruit that you grow will not become big.
 Use of fertilizers is important.
-Use Nitrogen fertilizers during the initial stages when the plant is growing its leaves.
+Use Nitrogen fertilizers during the initial stages when the plant is sprouting its leaves.
 After that you must use phosphorus fertilizer for the growth of the stem and the branches.
 In the last stage, you must use potassium fertilizer as this will help in the seeding and fruiting process.

 Make your garden neat and useful